 - Ask for any remaining questions.
 Especially in a remote environment, the candidate will have zero opportunity for hallway/elevator/interstitial conversations where they can just get comfortable.

 - Tell them why you want them!
 If you can’t make a very convincing pitch to the candidate about why THEY are right for YOUR team, you’ve severely missed the mark in previous steps.
-Everyone likes to feel special and seen; just try to reflect their best qualities back to them.
+Everyone likes to feel special and seen; draw connections between their strengths and the needs of the business.

 - Remind them why working for you will address their motivation and advance their career.
 This dovetails closely into the previous item.